I Think My Bearded Dragon Is Sick, What Can I Do?

-Bearded Dragons do occasionally get ill – like any animal.
-I’ll go over some of the illnesses / diseases that can afflict Bearded Dragons, but if you’re in any doubt about the health of your Beardie you should contact a qualified Herpetologist as soon as possible.
+Bearded Dragons do occasionally get sick – like any animal.
+I’ll go over some of the illnesses / diseases that can afflict Bearded Dragons, but if you’re in any doubt about the health of your bearded dragon you should contact a qualified Herpetologist as soon as possible.

 If you don’t know where to find a qualified herpetologist, check Google for;

 Or check for a good Facebook Group relating to Bearded Dragons, or a good forum for Bearded Dragon Owners to ask for advice.
 Be warned though when asking in these groups for advice – the advice you’re given will be general in nature and you should consider seeking specialist help from your reptile vet.

 This is where your Beardie has ingested something that it can’t digest, such as sand from the vivarium, if your substrate is sand or soil or if you feed too many hard-shelled foods such as crickets or mealworms.
 The hard exoskeleton of the insects are much more difficult for beardie to digest and end up building up in the intestinal tract and causing an impaction.